CN-M/mbhalati/posts/the-immortal.md

 date: " 17 Oct, 2022"
 category: "Short Story"
 coverImage: "/img/blog/candle.jpg"
+featured: true
+excerpt: "“Okay.
+I think we’re all set.
+Jimmy?
+Are you recording?”“Yes, Professor Vogel!”“Are you sure?
+Because you said that last time and you weren’t recording.”“Yes, Professor, I’m sure this time.
+I’m really really sorry for earlier.”“You owe me no apology.
+It’s our friend over here that deserves your sorry.”Professor Vogel takes a deep sigh, probably thinking about how he’s too old to b"
 ---

 “Okay.
 I think we’re all set.
 Jimmy?
 Are you recording?”